hksung/TAALES-doc-test/docs/9_contextual distinctiveness/README.md

 ## Contextual distinctiveness

 - **Definition**: Contextual distinctiveness refers to how many different psychological, lexical or semantic contexts a word typically appears in, which can impact the perceived difficulty of a word.
-For example...
+For example, words with high contextual distinctiveness (e.g., "kennel") appear in fewer contexts than those with lower contextual distinctiveness (e.g., "good").
 - Previous studies (e.g., Berger et al., 2017) found that more proficient language learners tend to use words with higher contextual distinctiveness and difficulty.

 - Related indices capture how broadly or narrowly a word is used in various contexts by looking at: